Life Stages That Impact Your Life Insurance Needs

-Your financial planning needs are vastly different as a 22 year old single person just beginning a career than they will be as a 30 year old with a young family and moving up the corporate ladder – let alone as a 45 year old in upper management or with your own business and kids in college.
+Your financial planning needs are vastly different as a 22-year-old single person just beginning a career than they will be as a 30-year-old with a young family and moving up the corporate ladder – let alone as a 45-year-old in upper management or with your own business and kids in college.

 The same goes for your life insurance coverage.
 What worked for you a decade ago is likely to be inadequate for your needs and commitments today.
 While no one really enjoys discussing the reasons for life insurance – the reasons to do so are real.
 Your spouse or partner.
 Your kids.
 Your business.

 At Hamilton Financial Planning we address all aspects of your financial future – including life insurance.
 We know you understand having life insurance is part of a responsible financial plan, but it is easy to forget changes are needed.
-So part of our regular review includes reevaluating your life insurance needs and coverage on regular basis.
+So part of our regular review includes reevaluating your life insurance needs and coverage on a regular basis.

 5 Events that Impact Life Insurance Needs

-Getting married is a positive and exciting life event for any couple, but amidst all the party planning most couples fail to think how marriage affect their life insurance needs.
+Getting married is a positive and exciting life event for any couple, but amidst all the party planning most couples fail to think about how marriage affects their life insurance needs.
 Getting married means that you are now working as one unit and your financial obligation now becomes a joint effort.
 While marriage doesn’t directly affect life insurance rates, you can opt to purchase a policy together.
 Having a joint policy means that if one of you passes on, the surviving spouse is financially stable and can maintain their current living standard.
 The surviving spouse is also in a position to use the death benefits to supplement retirement or a child’s education down the road.

 2. Becoming a Parent